Are you planning to visit the Mediterranean and wonder what the best cruise ports are? Look no further.

 Best Time Of The Year to Visit Cruise Ports In The Mediterranean

 Mediterranean cruises usually run from late spring to late fall, with a peak season in July and August.
 Some European cruise lines (Costa or MSC) run Mediterranean itineraries year-round.
-Summer months are ideal for the weather and the temperature, but they are also the busiest.
+Make no mistake, the summer months are ideal for the weather and the temperature, but they are also the busiest.
 Sometimes there are up to 5 cruise ships in port, and all the attractions are full of tourists.
 In some smaller destinations such as Santorini or Kotor, it might be almost impossible to walk.

 Off-Season Mediterranean Port Visits